The Golden Pass

 As part of the original Mountain Dell dam construction in 1917, the former territorial road, located at the bottom of the canyon, was relocated further up on the south side of the canyon.
 (68) This was to be the first of many road and highway improvements in the canyon's history.

-The two-decade span of time between the completion of these two projects in 1930, and the post-World War II era, saw the highway in Parleys Canyon improved even more by complete paving and designation as U. S. Highway 40, along with completion of the Stillman Bridge, in about 1938, at the mouth of the canyon as an intersection between U. S. 40 and Wasatch Boulevard.
-During these years the road gained a questionable reputation for being a dangerous route due to its steep grades and tight curves.
-Many Salt Lake City-bound vehicles, including trucks, failed make the curve above Mountain Dell dam because of increasing speeds and malfunctioning brakes.
+The two-decade span of time between the completion of these two projects in 1930, and the post-World War II era, saw the highway in Parleys Canyon improved even more by complete paving and designation as U. S. Highway 40, along with completion of the Stillman Bridge, in 1937, at the mouth of the canyon as an intersection between U. S. 40 and Wasatch Boulevard.
+During these years the two-lane road through Parleys canyon gained a questionable reputation for being a dangerous route due to its steep grades and tight curves.
+Many Salt Lake City-bound vehicles, including trucks, failed to make the curve above Mountain Dell dam because of increasing speeds and malfunctioning brakes.

 As part of the nation's new interstate highway program, planning was begun in 1954 for a much improved highway to be built through Parleys Canyon.
 Construction was begun on this new four-lane limited access road in October 1955, with the closing of the lower section of the canyon to allow uninhibited blasting that would reduce both the grade and curvature of the road.
+The contract was awarded to Gibbons & Reed on July 26, 1955.
 The road through the canyon remained closed for a full year until the project was completed in November 1956.
+While the Parleys canyon road was closed, traffic was detoured by way of Emmigration Canyon.

 During the next decade, the continued increases in traffic in the canyon made it necessary for the State Road Commission to again make improvements in its road system.
 In 1964, as a combined state and federal project, construction began on a new "belt route" freeway to serve all of the Salt Lake Valley's communities.
 The project began with the improvement of Wasatch Boulevard at the mouth of Parleys Canyon.
 A large fill was placed across the mouth of the canyon which would allow Wasatch Boulevard traffic to bypass the traffic bottleneck at the old Stillman Bridge, located about a quarter-mile up the canyon.
 The present, large interchange for Foothill Boulevard, Wasatch Boulevard, and Interstate 80 was installed at the mouth of the canyon during the period of 1964 to 1966.